Traubert/code-for-exercises/topics/lda.md

 ## A processing node and workspaces

 ☝🏻 First, hop into an interacive computing node with `sinteractive --time 08:00:00 --mem 32000 --cores 4`, it will prompt you to select a CSC project. `--time 08:00:00` means that the node will kick you out after 8 hours.
 If you exit the node before then, you will save on billing units; the reservation is more for scheduling than billing purposes. `--mem 32000` means 32000 megabytes, and `--cores 4` means you will be able to run that many processes simultaneously (for this small example).
-Note that in the computing node your environment may be different than in the login node, so will need to `module load git` if you don't already have that happen automatically.

 We will organise workspaces as follows: data archives, which we don't want to download many times, go to a non-temporary location, like `/scratch/<project>/<your_username>/`.
 The same with dependencies and code.
 But we'll unpack data into `$TMPDIR`.
 The reason for this is that `$TMPDIR` will be a disk local to the computing node, so it will be fast for reading and writing.
 In this particular case with just a few files it barely matters, but it's a good habit to learn.

 For dependencies and code, making a directory for this under `/scratch/<project>/<your_username>` is a good choice, since we're just trying things out.
 You can make sure that this directory exists with `mkdir -p /scratch/<project>/$USER`.
-In that directory, fetch some starter code into a new directory with `git clone https://github.com/Traubert/code-for-exercises.git csc-exercises`.
-Then `cd csc-exercises/topics` into the directory for this exercise.
+In that directory, fetch some starter code into a new directory with `wget https://a3s.fi/hardwick-clarin-pub/lda.zip; unzip lda.zip` (assuming you don't already have a directory called `lda`.
+Then `cd lda` into the directory.
 This will be our workspace.
 The Python scripts ending with `_solution.py` contain solutions to the exercises.

 ## Dependencies